-- Check the load.
+- · Do a check of the loading.

-- Check the motor frame size.
+- Do a check of the motor frame size.

 - Make an identification run.

 12.10.97 Fault 41 - IGBT temperature, Subcode S6 - BCU: Current momentarily too high

 IGBT Inverter Bridge overtemperature protection has detected too high a short-term overload current.